 Reaching ever higher

-Arjun's determination and his will to continue achieving greater feats resonates with the Essar Group's philosophy of never resting on past achievements and pushing oneself to cross new and greater frontiers.
+Arjun's determination and his will to continue achieving greater feats resonates with Essar's philosophy of never resting on past achievements and pushing oneself to cross new and greater frontiers.
 Arjun is almost entrepreneurial in his desire to achieve more and at an age when most teenagers are still making the transition to becoming young adults.

 Next on his agenda are expeditions to both the North Pole and the South Pole.
 He also aspires to become the first Indian to scale K2, the second-highest peak in the world.